arjunpat/period-countdown/README.md

-# bell-countdown
+# period-countdown
-A countdown timer for MVHS's complicated schedules.
+A simple way to keep track of the remaining time in class